-In Regarding the Pain of Others Sontag deals with the limits of compassion, particularly as it pertains to visual imagery.
+In Regarding the Pain of Others, Sontag deals with the limits of empathy and imagination, particularly as they pertain to visual imagery.

 Do photographs make something more real and therefore imperative?
 Or are we so saturated with images it neutralizes their power?

-Sontag proposed in a 1979 essay On Photography, that “our capacity to respond to our experiences with emotional freshness and ethical pertinence is being sapped by relentless diffusion.”
+Sontag proposed in her 1979 essay On Photography that “our capacity to respond to our experiences with emotional freshness and ethical pertinence is being sapped by relentless diffusion.”

 In Regarding, however, Sontag concludes that photographs have an effect in that they deliver a “reality that exists independent of the attempts to weaken its authority.”
-We know the Twin Towers fell in 2001 because we saw it in photographs, though we were far away and despite it being undeniably unfathomable.
+We know the Twin Towers fell in 2001 because we saw it in photographs, despite us being far away and despite it being undeniably unfathomable.

-Photographs, images, are, like people, witnesses.
+Photographs and images are, like people, witnesses.
 Those who document for our benefit and speak for our ears.
-For those who carry this burden of witness know all too well, they cannot affect how we feel.
-Not really.
-It also falls on us to look, seek and feel.
+For those who carry this burden of witness know all too well they cannot affect how we feel.
+It falls on us to look, seek, and learn.

 Visual imagery is still monumentally important.
 I use the word “monument” deliberately.
 I remember going to the Holocaust Memorial in Boston when it opened.
-You walk single file through pillars and over grated lights and the experience is supposed to remind you of gas chambers.
+You walk single file through pillars and over grated lights, and the experience is supposed to remind you of gas chambers.
 Of course, they can’t remind us of anything because we have no memory of it.
 They invoke in us a feeling of terror that kickstarts our empathy.
 Hopefully.
 But will it have power in fifty years?
 One hundred?
 3

-Ultimately, the limits of feeling are just that, feeling.
+Ultimately, the limits of feeling are just that: feeling.
 Feeling is not knowledge.
-As Sontag reminds us, the dead don’t care about the living and the living will never understand the dead and this impasse, breachable by death or near death, just is.
+As Sontag reminds us, the dead don’t care about the living, and the living will never understand the dead, and this impasse, breachable by death or near death, just is.
 4We don’t exist after we die.

-Without understanding, there any way to avoid reenacting atrocities?
+Is there any way to avoid reenacting atrocities without knowledge?